Into the Groove: Chart performance

 Although "Into the Groove" became a major hit in the United States, it was never released as a commercial A-side single by Warner Bros.
 Records.
-Instead, it appeared as the B-side to the 12-inch maxi-single of "Angel", rendering it ineligible for the Billboard Hot 100 or Hot Singles Sales charts.
-Despite this, the release —billed as "Angel/Into the Groove"— reached number one on both Billboards Dance Club and Dance Singles Sales charts.
+Instead, it appeared as the B-side of the 12-inch maxi-single of "Angel", making it ineligible for the Billboard Hot 100 or Hot Singles Sales charts.
+Despite this, the release, billed as "Angel/Into the Groove"— reached number one on both Billboards Dance Club and Dance Singles Sales charts.
 It also peaked at number 19 on the Hot R&B/Hip-Hop Songs chart.
-On July 30, 1985, the maxi-single was certified gold by the Recording Industry Association of America (RIAA) for shipping one million units in the US ―the requirement for a gold single prior to 1989― becoming the fourth 12-inch single to achieve this milestone, following Donna Summer and Barbra Streisand's "No More Tears (Enough Is Enough)" (1979), Kurtis Blow's "The Breaks" (1980), and Frankie Smith's "Double Dutch Bus" (1981).
+On July 30, 1985, the maxi-single was certified gold by the Recording Industry Association of America (RIAA) for shipping one million units in the US, the requirement for a gold single before 1989, becoming the fourth 12-inch single to achieve this milestone, following Donna Summer and Barbra Streisand's "No More Tears (Enough Is Enough)" (1979), Kurtis Blow's "The Breaks" (1980), and Frankie Smith's "Double Dutch Bus" (1981).
 By year's end, it had sold over 600,000 copies and was ranked 12th on Billboards year-end Dance Club chart.

 Internationally, "Into the Groove" was released as a commercial single and achieved widespread success.
 In the United Kingdom, it was released on July 15, 1985.
-It debuted at number four on the UK Singles Chart —the highest-ever debut for a female artist at the time— and reached number one the following week, holding the top position for four weeks.
-During its run, Madonna also occupied the second spot with a re-release of "Holiday" (1983), becoming the first female artist in UK chart history to simultaneously hold the top two positions.
+It debuted at number four on the UK Singles Chart, then the highest debut for a female artist, and reached number one the following week, holding the top position for four weeks.
+During its run, Madonna also held the second spot with a re-release of "Holiday" (1983), becoming the first female artist in UK chart history to simultaneously hold the top two positions.
 Certified gold by the British Phonographic Industry (BPI), "Into the Groove" ended 1985 as the third best-selling single of the year in the UK, behind Jennifer Rush's "The Power of Love", and "I Know Him So Well" by Elaine Paige and Barbara Dickson.
-It remains one of Madonna's highest-selling singles in the country, with 1.4 million total units, including 907,500 pure sales as of 2025.
+It remains one of Madonna's highest-selling singles in the country, with 1.4 million units overall, including 907,500 pure sales as of 2025.
 The song also topped the charts in Australia, Ireland, Italy, the Netherlands, and Spain, and placed in the top three in France, West Germany, and Switzerland.
-Its performance in Japan was more modest, barely entering the top 40.
+Its performance in Japan was more modest, only entering the top 40.

+In March 2026, more than 40 years after its initial release, the song experienced a significant resurgence on streaming platforms following a viral social media trend initiated by online influencer Gymskin.
+This led the song to re-enter the official UK singles chart at number 40, its first appearance in the top 40 since 1985.
+The following week, the song re-entered the top 20 at number 18, becoming Madonna's first solo entry in the UK top 20 since "Celebration" reached number three in 2009.
+The song also re-entered the Irish charts, at number 24.